aucad/aml-networks/readme.md

 ```

 Subset of `make all`: this runs experiment for default max iterations only using full holdout set.
-Parameters for this attack are fixed, that is it does not accept custom arguments like the two experiments above.
+Parameters for this attack are fixed -- it does not accept custom arguments like the two experiments above.

 **Plot results**